-The following five SIGs are due for review in 2019 or 2021:
+The following SIGs are due for review in 2021:

-- Evidence for Global & Disaster Health (2021)
+- Evidence for Global & Disaster Health

-- Digital Humanities/Digital Scholarship (2021)
+- Digital Humanities/Digital Scholarship

-28 June 2019:
+28 June 2021

-Professional Committee to make decision.
+- Professional Committee registers decision.

-Groups of IFLA Members, or representatives of IFLA Members, may establish Special Interest Groups (SIGs) to address emerging issues, or trends or issues of continuing interest to a relatively small number of IFLA members.
+Groups of IFLA Members, or representatives of IFLA Members, may establish Special Interest Groups to address emerging issues, or trends or issues of continuing interest to a relatively small number of IFLA members.
 Special Interest Groups bring together IFLA members with common and continuing interests that they wish to discuss or explore, but which are not included in the Mission and Goals of an existing Section.
 Interests may cut across the concerns of multiple Sections, identify and follow an emerging issue or trend, be very specialized, and be relevant to a small number of members.

 Once an issue has been explored by the SIG during 4 or 8 years, the Professional Committee wishes to see one of the following occur:

 1.1 the topic and its network are incorporated (explicitly or implicitly as relevant) into the mission and activities of an existing IFLA Section (this may be the sponsoring Section or another Section);